 What are the plans for the land?

 We have submitted planning applications to Runnymede Borough Council, with the intention that the land is sold with planning consent for housing development.
+This application was approved in February 2019.

 As well as creating new housing, Ashford and St Peter's Hospitals Foundation Trust plan to improve and extend the NHS staff accommodation on the site.